heimrichhannot/contao-encore-bundle/README.md

 **3\.** Now run `yarn encore dev --watch` to generate the final CSS.

-**4\.** If the generation succeeded without errors, you can now open up Contao and navigate to the configuration of the page in which you'd like to output the <link> tag to the generated entries.
-Typically this is a root page but you can also set or override this setting in sub pages.
+**4\.** If the generation succeeded without errors, you can now active encore entries.
+See Usage -> Activate encore entries for  how to do that.

 ## Usage

+### Activate encore entries

+* Go in the contao backend to site structure and choose the website root
+* Scroll to encore settings and check "Activate Webpack Encore"
+* fill the (mandatory) fields
+* if you have an main project bundle entry containing the main stylesheets, add it as active entry, add also all other entries you want to have activated on every page.
+Be patient that you check all entries as active (if you want them to be loaded)!
+* for page specific features, go to this page settings and add it as active entry.
+NOTICE: if you active an entry on an page with subpages, they will inherit the settings from their parents.
+You can deactivate an inherit entry by adding it and don't check "active".

 ### JavaScript entires